David Warrington: Trump legal work and campaign counsel (2016–2024)

-White House counsel (2025–present)
+White House Counsel (2025–2026)

 After Donald Trump's victory in the 2024 presidential election, Warrington was among several candidates—including Stanley Woodward and Bill McGinley—to serve as the White House counsel.
 Trump named McGinley as his White House counsel.
 On December 4, he abruptly replaced McGinley with Warrington, who was preferred by Susie Wiles, Trump's co-campaign manager who was set to become the White House chief of staff.
 Trump had been expected to name Warrington, but as Wiles and most of her staff were attending a conference in Las Vegas, Boris Epshteyn advocated for McGinley.
 Warrington planned out possible legal counters to Trump's initial executive orders.
 After Trump's second inauguration, Warrington provided him with options on granting clemency to the rioters involved in the January 6 Capitol attack.
+He additionally handled a review of cases related to the attack.

 The New York Times described Warrington's role as an enabler of Trump's legally aggressive policies; Chris LaCivita, Trump's co-campaign manager in his 2024 presidential campaign, told the Times that Warrington focuses on the "art of the possible".
 The responsibilities of his role notably differed from his predecessors in Trump's first presidency, who were forced to vocally combat the investigations into Trump.
-He described his office as a "litigation-heavy shop"—in contrast to prior administrations that were not configure for litigation.
+He described his office as a "litigation-heavy shop"—in contrast to prior administrations that were not configured for litigation.
 Warrington established non-legally binding guidance allowing Trump and vice president JD Vance to ask about criminal and civil investigations.
 According to Alice Marie Johnson, the White House pardon czar, Wiles and Warrington review each case in requests for pardons.

 Warrington's office approved the federal government's grant pause in January 2025.
 After judge James Boasberg ordered that the Trump administration return deported Venezuelans who were en route to El Salvador in J.G.G. v.
 Trump, Warrington and deputy attorney general Todd Blanche formed a legal counterargument that the order did not apply to planes that had already left American airspace, offering a basis to defy Boasberg's order.
 In May, ABC News reported that Warrington and attorney general Pam Bondi had approved the Department of Defense's acquisition of P4-HBJ from the House of Thani, the royal family of Qatar.
 The following month, Trump ordered an investigation into whether aides to former president Joe Biden concealed alleged declines in his mental state, tasking Warrington to lead the inquiry in conjunction with Bondi.

+In August 2026, Trump announced that Warrington would leave his position as the White House counsel for the private sector.